loadingio/ldview/README.md

  * view.getAll("node-name") - return a list of nodes in the name of node-name.
  * view.get("node-name") - return the first node with the name of node-name. shorthand for getAll(...)[0]
  * view.render(cfg)
+ * view.setContext(v) - set a custom context object for using in handler functions.
  * view.bindEachNode({container, name, node, idx})
    - ldView keeps track of nodes once they are created as in ld-each.
      If for some reason we need a node to be removed from ld-each list but use in other place ( e.g.,